SEO + Content Strategy Services: Our Philosophy

-SEO is not just keywords and on-site optimization and content marketing isn’t about throwing tons of content you write at the internet wall and hoping something sticks.
-Instead, you need to be smart and methodical about combining SEO and content strategy to maximize revenue results from these channels and then layer on additional marketing tactics such as distribution, conversion optimization and A/B testing to skyrocket your results even further.
+SEO is not just keywords, and on-site optimization and content marketing aren’t about throwing tons of content you write at the internet wall and hoping something sticks.
+Instead, you need to be smart and methodical about combining SEO and content strategy to maximize revenue results from these channels and then layer on additional marketing tactics such as distribution, conversion optimization, and A/B testing to skyrocket your results even further.

-This is what we do at First Page.
+This is what we do at First Page Strategy.

 This is exactly how we create a content SEO strategy for our clients:

 We build out your target buyer persona (often there are more than one, but we start with a key focus persona and discover what their challenges are, where they go online, who they trust, and how they talk to each other).

 We map the persona to a buyer’s journey to each stage of the marketing funnel -- top (TOFU), middle (MOFU), and bottom (BOFU)

 We map your product(s) and offerings to every stage of the journey so we know where to drive visitors for conversion.